harveyl888/harveyl888.github.io/_drafts/app_setup.md

 **modules** contains all the shiny modules for the application.
 All work is partitioned into shiny modules for reusability and debugging.
 I find that, when working with a tabbed application, placing the ui and server logic for each tab in a module makes for easy development (tabs can be easily added, removed or changed).
 **release** is a subfolder containing the latest stable release (see below).
 **archive** is a subfolder containing the historical release versions (see below).
-**reports** contains all rmarkdown reports.
+**reports** contains any rmarkdown reports.
 **service** is a folder containing an app which displays a service message.
 This is used in cases when the app is not functioning or an upgrade is in progress (see below).

 #### Active Development

 All work is performed in the active folder, using git to track changes.
-Once a version has been completed and tested it is placed in the **release** folder replacing the current contents.
+Once a version has been completed and tested it is copied to the **release** folder replacing the current contents.
 An additional copy is placed in a version subfolder under **archive**.

 <figure>
 	<img src="/images/drafts/folders_02.png">